mpruna/Movie-Genre-Analysis/README.md

 ### To Dos

-Create DB with SQL schema.
+- [x] Create DB with SQL schema.
 There are not index references atm
+- [ ] Small issue with reference constraint between **tags/movies/user** tables.
+Probably I have to setup tags table as a **"join/cross table"**